openstack/nova/doc/source/user/cellsv2-layout.rst

     conductor -> mq2
   }

-It is important to note that services in the lower cell boxes do not have the ability to call back to the API-layer services via RPC, nor do they have access to the API database for global visibility of resources across the cloud.
+It is important to note that services in the lower cell boxes only have the ability to call back to the placement API but cannot access any other API-layer services via RPC, nor do they have access to the API database for global visibility of resources across the cloud.
 This is intentional and provides security and failure domain isolation benefits, but also has impacts on some things that would otherwise require this any-to-any communication style.
 Check the release notes for the version of Nova you are using for the most up-to-date information about any caveats that may be present due to this limitation.

 Caveats of a Multi-Cell deployment
 ----------------------------------